-2. Using Local Projections instead of FAIR:

-Since our approach relies on the parametrization of the impulse response functions with Gaussian basis functions, we examine the robustness of our results to this parametrization.
-Specifically, we will not rely on functional approximation of the impulse responses but instead use a fully non-parametric method -Jorda's (2005) Local Projections (LP)-, which imposes no structure on the impulse response functions and is thus more robust to mis-specification (although at the expense of efficiency).
-There is an important drawback to such an LP-based approach however: in the case of an asymmetric data-generating process, LP requires a series of previously identified structural shocks to estimate structural impulse responses (in contrast to multivariate FAIR models).
-While this is not a problem when using (independently identified) narrative Ramey news shocks, we cannot use a recursive identifying restriction in a LP to assess the asymmetric size of the multiplier.
+2. Methodology: Local Projections instead of FAIR Since our approach relies on the parametrization of the impulse response functions with Gaussian basis functions, we examine the robustness of our results to this parametrization.
+Specifically, we will not rely on functional approximation of the impulse responses but instead use Local Projections (LP) which impose no structure on the impulse response functions and are thus more robust to mis-specification (although at the expense of efficiency).
+There is an important drawback to such an LP-based approach however: in the case of an asymmetric data-generating process, LP requires a series of previously identified structural shocks to estimate structural impulse responses.21 While this is not a problem when using (independently identified) narrative Ramey news shocks, we cannot use a recursive identifying restriction in a LP to assess the asymmetric size of the multiplier.
 However, since our aim is only to assess the robustness of our findings, we will take a short-cut and use as spending shocks the structural spending shocks from a (linear) VAR a la Blanchard-Perotti (2004).
 While such a hybrid VAR-LP procedure is flawed (in fact, not internally consistent since the VAR shocks are identified under the assumption that the DGP is linear), we see it as a useful robustness check of our results based on FAIR.